 The Denver Center for the Performing Arts

-Lester L. Ward has served as President and Chief Operating Officer of The Denver Center for the Performing Arts (DCPA) since 1988.
+Lester L. Ward served as President and Chief Operating Officer of The Denver Center for the Performing Arts (DCPA) from 1988 to 2003..

 A lawyer by profession, he was born and raised in Pueblo, Colorado and is a graduate of its public schools.
 He received an AB degree cum laude from Harvard College and an LLB degree from Harvard Law School.

 Following two years in the United States Army he began the practice of law in Pueblo in 1957.
 He was a partner in the law firm of Predovich, Ward & Banner.
 He is a member of the Pueblo County, Denver, Colorado and American Bar Associations, and is a past president (1983-84) of the Colorado Bar Association.